jasonjkeller/Forgerock-Identity-Gateway-HTTP-2-Netty-Repro/README.md

 ```

 ## endpoints to hit
 Below are the endpoints for reproing the issue.
-They can bit exercised using the k6 load tester tool (see details below) or just in the browser.
+They can be exercised using the k6 load tester tool (see details below) or just in the browser.

 ### HTTP/1
 http://ig.example.com:8080/openig/ping